KevinDahlberg/log_my_run_app/BLOG.md

   - [ ] fix default run
   - [ ] create user class
   - [ ] get rid of errors on edit screen

+  - for tomorrow, come up with the logic to display the days of week and other things, look at Date functionality with moments.
+If you have time, start styling shit.

+  7:30 - done for the day (friday) 3:15 / 7:14 / 28:25